Sigma Partitioning: Complexity and Random Graphs: Introduction

 \section{Introduction}

-In 2004, Karo\'nski, \L{}uczak and Thomason introduced a new coloring of a graph which is generated via edge labeling \cite{MR2047539}.
-Let $f : E(G) \rightarrow \mathbb{N}$ be a labeling of the edges of a graph $G$ by positive integers such that for every two adjacent vertices $v$ and $u$, $S(v) \neq S(u)$, where $S(v)$ denotes the sum of labels of all edges incident with $v$.
-It is conjectured that three integer labels $\{1, 2, 3 \}$ are sufficient for every connected graph, except $K_2$ \cite{MR2047539}.
-Currently the best bound is $5$ \cite{MR2595676}.
-It is shown that determining whether a given graph has a weighting of the edges from $ \{ 1,2\}$ that induces a proper vertex coloring is $ \mathbf{NP} $-complete \cite{David}.
-Recently, it was shown that for a given 3-regular graph has a weighting of the edges from $ \{ a,b\}$, ($a\neq b$) that induces a proper vertex coloring is $ \mathbf{NP} $-complete \cite{MR3072733}.
+Throughout the paper we denote $\{1,2,\ldots, k\}$ by $\mathbb{N}_k$.
+In 2004, Karo\'nski et al. introduced a new coloring of a graph which is generated via edge labeling \cite{MR2047539}.
+Let $f : E(G) \rightarrow \mathbb{N}$ be a labeling of the edges of a graph $G$ by positive integers such that for every two adjacent vertices $v$ and $u$, $\text{Sum}(v) \neq \text{Sum}(u)$, where $\text{Sum}(v)$ denotes the sum of labels of all edges incident with $v$.
+It was conjectured in \cite{MR2047539} that three integer labels $\mathbb{N}_3$ are sufficient for every connected graph, except $K_2$.
+Currently the best bound is five \cite{MR2595676}.
+Regarding the computational complexity of this concept, Dudek and Wajc \cite{David} proved that determining whether a given graph has a labeling of the edges from $\mathbb{N}_2$ that induces a proper vertex coloring is $ \mathbf{NP} $-complete.
+Recently, it was shown that for a given 3-regular graph $G$ deciding whether $G$ has a labeling for the edges from $ \{ a,b\}$, ($a\neq b$) that induces a proper vertex coloring is $ \mathbf{NP} $-complete \cite{MR3072733}.